The cohomological Hall algebra of a preprojective algebra: Abstract

 \section{Abstract}

 We introduce for each quiver $Q$ and each algebraic oriented cohomology theory $A$, the cohomological Hall algebra (CoHA) of $Q$, as the $A$-homology of the moduli of representations of the preprojective algebra of $Q$.
 This generalizes the $K$-theoretic Hall algebra of commuting varieties defined by Schiffmann-Vasserot \cite{SV2}.
+When $A$ is the Morava $K$-theory, we show evidence that this algebra is a candidate for Lusztig's reformulated conjecture on modular representations of algebraic groups \cite{Lusz}.

 We construct an action of the preprojective CoHA on the $A$-homology of Nakajima quiver varieties.
 We compare this with the action of the Borel subalgebra of Yangian when $A$ is the intersection theory.
 We also give a shuffle algebra description of this CoHA in terms of the underlying formal group law of $A$.
-As applications, we obtain a shuffle description of the Yangians.
+As applications, we obtain a shuffle description of the Yangian.